-If an organisation does not have a fairly mature compliance management function, POPIA compliance is impossible.
-In addition, if regulatory risk is not currently managed by the organisation, it is likely that there are areas of non-compliance with other legislation that exposes the organisation to bigger riks than POPIA.
+If an organisation does not have a reasonably mature compliance management function, POPIA compliance is impossible.
+Also, if the organisation is not currently managing regulatory risk, there are likely areas of non-compliance with other legislation that exposes the organisation to bigger riks than the POPIA.

 The organisation manages records (information maintained as evidence of actions or decisions).
 The organisation only retains information for as long as it is required by legal, regulatory, fiscal, operational and historical requirements.

 |The organisation should consider doing a records management project before it starts a POPIA project.

 The organisation pro-actively manages change by assessing the impact of events and strategies on its policies, processes, infrastructure and people.